kwikteam/phy-contrib/README.md

 # phy-contrib

 Community-contributed set of plugins for phy

 ## Easy install

 ```
-$ pip install phy-contrib
+$ pip install phycontrib
 ```

-This will install `phy-contrib` and create a symlink from your `~/.phy/plugins` to your installed `phy-contrib` package.
+This will install `phycontrib` and create a `~/.phy/plugins/phycontrib_loader.py` file that will just import `phycontrib`.
+This will automatically load all phycontrib plugins.

 ## Advanced install